lakshmideore2-arch/EquityInsight-AI/README.md

 ## 5. Configure environment variables

-Create/configure your `.env` file with the API credentials required by the modules that use external services.
+Create/configure your `.env` file with the API credentials under the variable name "TWELVE_DATA_API_KEY" required by the modules that use external services.

 **Do not commit `.env` to GitHub.**